 Please check the hunting schedule before venturing off the state forest roads.

 Located on the shores of Norris Reservoir, Loyston Point Campground and Day-use Area was developed by the Tennessee Valley Authority, which is now operated by Recreation Resource Management.
 The campground is named for Loyston Point located at point 19 on the reservoir.

 This recreational area offers campsites with electrical hook ups, over 17 miles of multi-use trails, a swimming beach with ADAAG accessibility, and the Hemlock Bluff National Recreation Trail along the steep ridges and bluffs of Norris Reservoir.

-The campground features sixty-four campsites, 59 with electric hookups.
-Restrooms with heated showers and flush toilets, dump station, picnic tables, swimming beach, children's playground, canoe/kayak launch ramp and boat ramp.
+The campground features sixty-four campsites, 59 with electric hookups, and 3 water-side cabins.
+Restrooms with heated showers and flush toilets, dump station, picnic tables, swimming beach, children's playground, canoe/kayak launch ramp, and boat ramp.